apache/storm/docs/Docker-support.md

 The `worker-launcher` executable is a special program that is used to launch docker containers, run `docker` and `nsenter` commands.
 For this to work, `worker-launcher` needs to be owned by root, but with the group set to be a group that only the supervisor headless user is a part of.
-`worker-launcher` also needs to have `6550 octal permissions.
-There is also a `worker-launcher`.cfg file, usually located under `/etc/`, that should look something like the following:
+`worker-launcher` also needs to have `6550` octal permissions.
+There is also a `worker-launcher.cfg` file, usually located under `/etc/storm`, that should look something like the following:
 ```
 storm.worker-launcher.group=$(worker_launcher_group)
 min.user.id=$(min_user_id)